maggiedelano/roambookclub/README.md

 # roambookclub
 Scripts for Roam Book Club.
-Right now this just has the script to check for zettels that are missing.
+Right now this has two scripts:

+1. one to check for pages (zettels) that are missing from a zettel index.
+It gets the page titles that have blocks that have Page Type:: Zettel in them.
 Can easily be extended to zettel questions as well.
+2. one to populate the zettel index with (X page refs) after each zettel.

+These are most easily used with 42SmartBlock buttons.
+To use, create a new smartblock (#42SmartBlock Your SmartBlock Name).
+Underneath the smart block name, type <%J: %>.
+Then, go back after the colon and type ``` to insert a javascript code block.
+Paste the code inside the code block.
+You can also make a button using {{BUTTON TITLE:42SmartBlock:Your SmartBlock Name:42RemoveButton=false}}.

 ## Resources / References